snowplow/snowplow-ecommerce-tracking-accelerator/content/_index.md

 - Python 3 Installed
 - BigQuery, Snowflake, or Databricks account and a user with access to create schemas and tables

+{{% notice tip %}}
+The tracking and dbt package are supported on Redshift as well as the above warehouses, but the Visualization in this accelerator is not set up to connect to a Redshift warehouse.
+{{% /notice %}}

 #### What you will build

 An example E-commerce Dashboard with Streamlit